LJAM96/plex-edition-manager/README.md

 ### Performance Settings
 - `max_workers`: Number of concurrent threads (4-12 recommended)
 - `batch_size`: Movies to process in each batch (10-30 recommended)
-- `cache_ttl`: Time to live for cache entries in seconds
+- `http_timeout`: Seconds to wait for Plex API responses (increase if your server is remote or slow)

 Since Edition Manager only processes libraries of movie type, specify libraries of movie type to skip when needed.
 There is no limit to the number of modules for writing editions, so you can choose and configure them according to your needs.